guidoagapito/SynIM/docs/index.rst

 SynIM is a Python package for computing synthetic interaction matrices, projection matrices, and covariance matrices for adaptive optics (AO) systems.
 It supports both Single Conjugate AO (SCAO), Laser Tomography AO (LTAO), Ground Layer AO (GLAO) and Multi-Conjugate AO (MCAO) configurations with Shack-Hartmann sensors.
 It also supports GPU acceleration.
-Some of its functionalities are provided by [SPECULA](https://github.com/ArcetriAdaptiveOptics/SPECULA).
+Some of its functionalities are provided by `SPECULA <https://github.com/ArcetriAdaptiveOptics/SPECULA>`_.

 .. image:: https://img.shields.io/badge/License-MIT-yellow.svg
    :target: https://opensource.org/licenses/MIT